A noise or echo may be heard when playing back recorded files on the digital voice recorder for the following reasons:

 - Reset all menu settings of the recorder.

 - For model-specific instructions on how to reset all menu settings of the recorder, check the instruction guide that came with the unit.
 Manuals are posted on your model support page.

 - If the issue is still unresolved, service will be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.